cbs/InnerBand/README.md

+# So who created InnerBand? #

+InnerBand was created by [Rapture In Venice](http://raptureinvenice.com).
+Here only for use

 The InnerBand library aims to supplement everyday iPhone development with a set of classes, macros, components and constants that speed up development without abstracting the SDK away from you in any way.

 # Why InnerBand? #